ronniengoda/payherokenya-sps/README.md

 # PAY HERO KENYA-SWIFT PAYMENT SERVICE (PAYMENT PROCESSING GATEWAY)
-We have developed this API for developers who wish to integrate MPESA payment(B2C and C2B) into their applications using our swift payment service.
+We have developed this API for developers who wish to integrate MPESA payment(B2C and C2B) Airtel Money, Equity, Pesa Link, Visa/Mastercard, Union Pay and Mvisa into their applications using our Swift Payment Service.
 First of all you will need an account with us.

 You will need to create a business account with us using the following link: https://payherokenya.com/sps/portal After creating an account you will log in to your account.
 Under the business applications menu, you will find your account details like username, api_key, account number, and callback URL.